JesterHey/Electonic/README.md

 # Electonic
-a tool for optoelectronic joint simulation
+a tool for Optoelectronic joint simulation